legetz/sf-metadata-adjust/messages/metadata.adjust.md

 Backups are disabled by default for CI/CD friendliness.

+# args.path.description
+Path to the directory containing metadata files.
+Defaults to current directory if not specified.

 # flags.targetDir.description
 Directory containing Salesforce project files.
 Defaults to current directory.
+Alternative to using the path argument.

 # flags.backup.description
 Create backup files before modifying metadata.
 Backups are disabled by default for CI/CD friendliness.